canonical/ubuntu-core-docs/docs/explanation/core-elements/inside-ubuntu-core.md

+(ref-inside-ubuntu-core_inside-ubuntu-core)=
 # Inside Ubuntu Core

 The kernel, boot assets, runtime environment, applications and device enablement capabilities are all delivered as snaps that are controlled by _snapd_ (the snap daemon), which is itself packaged as a snap.

 See below for how these elements combine in Ubuntu Core:

+(ref-inside-ubuntu-core_volume-layouts)=
 ## Volume layouts

-The storage layout of the generated image used to install Ubuntu Core, and the resultant storage on the device after installation, is described by the [gadget snap](/reference/gadget-snap-format) and its associated `gadget.yaml` file.
+The storage layout of the generated image used to install Ubuntu Core, and the resultant storage on the device after installation, is described by the {ref}`gadget snap <reference-gadget-snap-format>` and its associated `gadget.yaml` file.

 Ubuntu Core typically uses the following storage partitions: